 Different Amino Acid Needs

-The more important reason for doing this is that the average adult has a specific need for certain amino acids [1].
+According to a study published by American Physiological Society (APS), a more significant rationale for doing this is that the average adult possesses specific requirements for particular amino acids [1].
 But an athlete will require some proteins more than others.

 And when you look at the majority of plant-based proteins, you actually need to mix different ones to get the full amino acid profile from your protein intake.